farm-ng/amiga-dev-kit/website/docs/amiga_quick_start/amiga-quick-start.md

 ![ezgif com-gif-maker 3](https://user-images.githubusercontent.com/64480560/206316282-a65726be-9acc-4ef0-8cd4-5410784a2f16.gif)

-Once both batteries are installed with their respective keys, plug in the IEC cables into both batteries, then turn the key to a horizon position to start Amiga.
+Once both batteries are installed with their respective keys, plug the IEC power cables into both batteries, then turn the key to a horizon position to start Amiga.

-You should see the Farm-ng logo appear then the START/VAMOS screen.
+You should see the farm-ng logo appear then the START/VAMOS screen.

 ![ezgif com-gif-maker 4 (1)](https://user-images.githubusercontent.com/64480560/206318630-931b5086-9cd8-4f8a-9406-afdc34bef28d.gif)